lightningmq95/Connect4-GPU/Readme.md

 # Competing GPUs: Connect 4

 This project is an implementation of a Connect 4 game where two simulated GPUs compete against each other.
-It's designed to fulfill the requirements of the "Competing GPUs" peer-graded assignment.

 The game runs in the command line and demonstrates two different AI strategies implemented in CUDA C++.